parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 ### Running Dataset and Server on Host1

 The dataset image has two purposes.
 First, it generates video files with different resolutions (from 240p to 720p) for the server docker container.
 Then, based on the generated videos, it suggests the request lists for the client docker container.

-First, use the following command to pull the dataset image:

-    $ docker pull cloudsuite/media-streaming:dataset

-Then, use the following command to run the dataset container:
+use the following command to run the dataset container:

     $ docker run --name streaming_dataset cloudsuite/media-streaming:dataset ${DATASET_SIZE} ${SESSION_COUNT}